Does Kratom Interact With Hydrochlorothiazide?

 The interaction between kratom and hydrochlorothiazide is considered moderate to severe.

 Seek professional medical advice before consuming kratom and hydrochlorothiazide together.
-If you experience any side effects from using these drugs, please visit the nearest health facility.
+Please visit the nearest health facility if you experience any side effects from using these drugs.

 Hydrochlorothiazide is a thiazide drug of the diuretics group.
 Diuretics are drugs that increase urine production.